-$$\boldsymbol{x} - \boldsymbol{\alpha} \boldsymbol{x} = \boldsymbol{f} \tag{1}$$
+$$x - ax = f \tag{1}$$

-$$\boldsymbol{x} = \left[\boldsymbol{f} - \boldsymbol{\omega}\right]^{-1} \boldsymbol{f} \tag{1}$$
+$$\boldsymbol{x} = [\boldsymbol{I} - \boldsymbol{a}]^{-1} \boldsymbol{f} \tag{1}$$

-The first step in model creation involves the disaggregation of sectors into sub-sectors namely Agriculture, Forestry, Fisheries, Aquaculture, and the Food Processing and Fuel sectors.
-The most disaggregated data available was used in this step.
-Where data are limited, shares based on output are applied, assuming the same cost function per sector.
-Given that the CSO IO table is balanced, the new table also needs to be balanced, keeping the totals constant.
-While there are a variety of ways of doing this such as general entropy or the RAS approach (UN, 1999), we take a relatively conservative manual balancing approach, based on expert judgement.
+The first part of model creation involves the disaggregation of sectors into sub-sectors.
+We do this for Agriculture, Forestry, Fisheries, the food processing sector and the fuel sectors.
+In order to do this, we use the most disaggregated data available.
+Where data are limited, we apply shares based upon output, assuming the same cost function per sector.
+Given that the existing IO table is balanced, we balance the new table, keeping the totals constant.
+While there are a variety of ways of doing this such as general entropy or the RAS approach, we take a relatively conservative approach, manually balancing based upon expert judgement.

-Environmentally Extended Hybrid Input-Output Model
+Environmentally Extended Input-Output Model

-Once disaggregated, the BIO model was adapted to develop a hybrid IO LCA model (a combination of EE IO and Process LCA) to analyse emissions embedded in the agri-food value chain in Ireland.
-A similar approach was previously described by Munksgaard (2001) who used a hybrid IO LCA model to analyse consumption of foods produced in Denmark.
-The model process adapted for analysis of emissions associated with the Irish agri-food sector is depicted in Figure 1.
-The IO framework can be extended for environmental analysis by multiplying x by the matrix of environmental burden coefficients r (the ratio of environmental burdens to output for each sector) to find a vector of total environmental burdens associated with final demand, denoted e (Kitzes, 2013).
+The BIO model has been adapted to develop a hybrid IO LCA model to analyse emissions embedded in the agrifood value chain in Ireland.
+A similar approach was previously described by Munksgaard (2001) who analysed consumption of foods produced in Denmark using EE IO, while foods and inputs imported to Denmark were analysed using process LCA by including trade, transport, travel distances and energy data in the analysis (Munksgaard, 2001).
+The model process adapted for analysis of emissions associated with the Irish agrifood sector is depicted in Figure 1.
+This input-output framework can be extended for environmental analysis by multiplying \mathbf{x} by the matrix of environmental burden coefficients r (the ratio of environmental burdens to output for each sector) to find a vector of total environmental burdens associated with final demand, denoted e (Kitzes, 2013).

-$$\boldsymbol{\rho} = \boldsymbol{r}\boldsymbol{\kappa} = \boldsymbol{r}[\boldsymbol{I} - \boldsymbol{a}]^{-1}\boldsymbol{f} \tag{3}$$
+$$e = rx = r[I-a]^{-1}f \tag{3}$$